Tips for Helping Your Student Transition to College

 It is Important to Talk

 The academic challenge of college is significantly greater than that of high school.
-First year students will have the challenge of organizing class preparation time and leisure time so that they can succeed academically.
+First-year students will have the challenge of organizing class preparation time and leisure time so that they can succeed academically.
 The general recommendation for out of class preparation time is that for every hour of class time, the student should engage in two hours of out of class preparation.
-It is best if a first year student designs his or her study schedule.
+It is best if a first-year student designs his or her study schedule.
 The average full-time student should be studying up to twenty-six hours a week.
 It is prudent for parents to be attentive to this issue and ask their student when and how much studying he or she is doing.
 Of equal importance is what the student it doing to relax and have fun.
-Students can receive in-depth help in developing successful study habits by going to the Academic Resource Center in Snowden Library.
+Students can receive in-depth help in developing successful study habits by going to the Tutoring Services in Snowden Library.